Neville-Loh/covid-dashboard/README.md

 Azure pipelines are set up such that testing and deployment can be done in a rapid fashion.
 This allows jobs to be execute concurrently.

+### Project User (for MSA Admission Detail)
+Only Karim Cisse have been added to the project due the other person Paul.t being an external user.

 ### Build Pipeline
 The pipeline are run automatically when code changes are submit to the master and development branch in the source repository.
 When the pipelines are trigger build artefact.